megaconfidence/confidence.sh/src/content/blog/how-to-create-a-local-domain-with-ssl/index.md

 heroImage: "./feature.webp"
 ---

-> This article was handwritten and not AI generated

 I run a homelab, and each time I show it off, I always get asked how I set up my local domain.
 I haven’t really given good answers in the past, as it’s quite complicated (you’ll see shortly).
 So I’m fixing it today with this detailed article.
 This is the ultimate guide to creating a local domain for your homelab.

 ![Setup](./setup.webp)